Section 3: Choosing Your Social Media Platform And Setting Up

 The more you posted on social media in the early days, the more engagement you could generate.
 When I started, I was not aware of the resultant effect of posting fatigue and annoyance.
 I don’t want to be desperate, and I am always improving my communication with my followers.

 For individuals using LinkedIn Job Search, my recommendation is to post 3-5 times per week at the most.
-I recommend planning and posting for businesses 7 days a week – you want to always be at the front of your customers’ minds.
+However, I recommend planning and posting for businesses 7 days a week – you want to always be at the front of your customers’ minds.

 It is okay not to post every day.
 All social media platforms will provide you with information associated with your posts.
 I am always looking for patterns.
 Having trouble finding content to share.
 You want to learn my secrets about what I do.
 I use Google Trends, subscribe to Google Alerts, or trend on Twitter with a hashtag, using news aggregator sites like Flipboard.
 It is simple to curate the available information specifically for your Industry and Audience.